-All marine mammals in UK waters are protected as EPS under the European Union (EU) Habitats Directive, which lists cetaceans under Annex IV and pinnipeds (seals) under Annex V. Marine turtles are also listed under Annex IV as EPS.
+All marine mammals in UK waters are protected as EPS under the European Union (EU) Habitats Directive, which lists cetaceans (whales, dolphins and porpoises) under Annex IV and pinnipeds (seals) under Annex V. Marine turtles are also listed under Annex IV as EPS.

 In Scottish waters the requirements of the Habitats Directive are transposed into The Conservation (Natural Habitats &c.)
-Regulations 1994 for inshore waters (0 to 12 nm) and The Conservation of Offshore Marine Habitats and Species Regulations 2017 for offshore waters (12 to 200 nm).
+Regulations 1994 for inshore waters (0 to 12 NM) and The Conservation of Offshore Marine Habitats and Species Regulations 2017 for offshore waters (12 to 200 NM).
 Collectively known as the Habitats Regulations, these make it an offence to deliberately kill, injure or disturb an EPS.